 The criteria for each NCEA assessment activity in your course will be handed to you in writing at least four weeks prior to the assessment due date.

 Students who withdraw from a particular standard must see the NCEA Co-ordinator (Steve Read) or an Assistant Principal for the appropriate form which must be signed by the student, the HOD or TIC, an AP or DP and a parent.
-This form is then passed on to the NZQA Principal's Nominee (Jill Armstrong) to sign and action.
+This form is then passed on to the NZQA Principal's Nominee (Mr Mike Waterworth) to sign and action.
 A photocopy of this form will also be kept on the student’s file.